dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Notes_Modules.md

 and similarly an elementary divisor decomposition.

-## Minimal / Characteristic Polynomial
+## Minimal / Characteristic Polynomials

 Fix some notation:
 \begin{align*}